 When the sun starts to set down, below the surface starts a frenzy, some rush to get a safe hidden place to spend the night without get eaten by random night hunters and others stretch their fins ready for the active darkness coming ahead.

-That moment when you start descending with the last rays of the sun, we call it “Sunset dive”.
-It is there when you can see the frenzy above cited, fish everywhere in a real state of activeness, unusual encounters and funny behaviours, all eventually will end up in a proper Night dive where only the nocturnals will stay awake!
+The moment when you start descending with the last rays of the sun, we call a “Sunset dive”.
+It is then when you can see the frenzy, fish everywhere in a real state of activeness, unusual encounters and funny behaviors.
+Eventually ending up in a proper Night dives where only the nocturnal creatures will stay awake!

-Some animals will let you spot them only during night, like Bob Tail Squid and Starry Night Octopus as they are very well camouflaged.
+Some animals will let you spot them only at night, like Bobtail Squid and Starry Night Octopus as they are very well camouflaged.

-Night Dive require a bit more detailed preparation, a good briefing will go along with a different way to communicate underwater, signs may change depending on your guide but one rule is always followed, DO NOT point your torch in the eyes of other divers or in the fish that is sleeping!
+Night Dives require a bit more detailed preparation, a good briefing and a different way to communicate underwater.
+Signs may change depending on your guide but one rule is always followed, DO NOT point your torch in the eyes of other divers or in the eyes of fish that is sleeping!
 As fish have not eyelids.
-Also you may want to have a spare torch light in case of failure, some others will opt for light markers for the tanks straps but then you just look like a Christmas tree and too much light will also chase fish away!
-What you really want is to have good conditions, tricky dive sites with strong current should be avoided, and if even more conservative, depth limits should be implanted.

 It is true that many divers dive only during day time and many of them have never even done a night immersion!
 Why?
 Many are victims of the myth that been an Open Water Diver level does not allow you to do one!
 FALSE!